FabiowQuixada/isml-linter/docs/contribute.md

 In order to add a new rule, only one file is necessary apart from the specs.
 No extra configuration needed, it just needs to be under a specific directory.
 That's it. :)

-Although we will go through each estep to create a new rule, you might want to see a real world example, so please check the code of the following rules:
+Although we will go through each step to create a new rule, you might want to see a real world example, so please check the code of the following rules:

 - [one-element-per-line][one-element-per-line-rule] (for the simplest case scenario);
 - [indent][indent-rule] (for a more complex rule);